-A team of Paleontologists including Dr. Matthew Carrano are collaborating to decide on an interesting and realistic body position for the Wankel T. rex.
+A team of Paleontologists including Dr. Matthew Carrano collaborated to decide on an interesting and realistic body position for the Wankel T. rex.
 The positioning of T. rex and other dinosaur mounts in museums are reevaluated every so often based on new findings.
 Steve Jabo, a Preparator of vertebrate fossils, and others at the National Museum of Natural History have reassembled Triceratops and Stegosaurus skeletons into more realistic poses, using evolving knowledge about how their bones and muscles fit together.

 Modern, digital ways of capturing information about objects help museums collect and maintain information about fossil bones.
 Smithsonian experts in laser scanning technology captured information about the Dinosaur Hall at the museum in preparation for renovation.
 Laser scanning can also be used to prepare specimens, such as the Wankel T. rex, for display by providing a database that can be used to see how different poses would look.
 Should the T. rex be walking?
 Tearing apart prey?